 To those who are new to pharmaceutical industry: 4 basics you should know before stepping into testing

 While this knowledge may be irrelevant for testers directly, it helps perceive the spirit of the industry.

 - Pharmaceutical companies develop, produce, and ship drugs for medication.

 - The main business objects of pharma companies are brand medications, medical devices or generic drugs.
 (Generics – drugs that are equal to brand-name products by nature and the difference between the two is not medically significant).

 - Pharma companies are subject to numerous laws and regulations regarding patenting, testing and ensuring safety and efficacy.

 - Pharmaceutical market growth is driven by emerging markets such as China, Brazil, Russia, India.

-As for our case, the customer realized the importance of both high quality assurance and knowledge transfer.
-With this in mind, he conducted constant knowledge sessions to teach us, testers, business context of the product development and the basics of the industry in general.
+As for our case, the customer realized the importance of both high-quality assurance and knowledge transfer.
+With this in mind, he conducted constant knowledge sessions to teach us, testers, the business context of the product development and the basics of the industry in general.